 Impact investing is just making choices that align your investment dollars with the values you believe in.
 So why do some people pass it by?
 Sallie breaks it down.

 Let me take one example.
-One of our favorites at Ellevest, gender lens investing — investing with an eye towards the composition of the board, the leadership team, the company.
+One of our favorites at Ellevest, gender-lens investing — investing with an eye toward the composition of the board, the leadership team, the company.
 When the research tells us the diverse leadership teams lead to higher returns — not by a little, by a lot.
 Returns on equity, lower risk, greater innovation, greater employee engagement, greater customer engagement, that diverse teams outperform “smarter” teams.

 But then somehow, you have to give up return on the stocks, in order to invest in them?
 Outdated thinking.

 Want to feel like you’re set up to do the right things for you with your money?
 Book a complimentary 15-minute call with an Ellevest financial planner and get support right away.